Car Insurance for Government Employees

 Auto Insurance for Government Employees: Bottom Line

-Federal employees, including civil servants, law enforcement and public health workers, may qualify for car insurance discounts from providers like GEICO, Alfa and Mercury.
+Federal employees, including civil servants, law enforcement and public health workers, can qualify for car insurance discounts from providers like GEICO, Alfa and Mercury.
 Additionally, exploring other insurer discounts, raising deductibles, or switching to pay-per-mile insurance can further reduce costs.
 This guide covers all these options in detail.

 Compare Auto Insurance Rates